-An active and diversified chamber musician, Sun’s “SunRix Trio” was among the six piano trios advanced at the 2019 Fischoff National Chamber Music Competition Senior Division after won 1st place at the Hong Kong International Chamber Music Competition and 2nd prize at the CCM Chamber Music Competition.
-She has performed at chamber concerts extensively, including at the “La Salle” music series, two Eastman Honors recitals, numerous music series and schools in the U.S. She has attended the Cincinnati Chamber Music Festival as a fellowship artist and has been selected as a fellow for the Toronto Chamber Music Festival.
-She has served as collaborative pianist at Eastman Community Music School and CCM Preparatory Department and was a keyboardist at Chautauqua Music School Festival Orchestra.
-Sun has performed substantially and individually with a wide variety of instruments including strings, woodwinds, brass, percussion, keyboard; with singers of classical voice and musical theatre, and Eastman Chamber Singers choir; and with various dancers.
+An active and extensive chamber music artist, Sun’s “SunRix Trio” has been acknowledged by Fischoff National Chamber Music Competition for their Outstanding Performance after won 1st place at the Hong Kong International Chamber Music Competition and 2nd prize at the Cincinnati Conservatory Chamber Music Competition.
+She has attended the Cincinnati Chamber Music Festival as a fellowship artist and has been selected as a fellow for the Toronto Chamber Music Festival.
+Sun has collaborated with the classical world’s most exciting soloists, including Vincent and Gabriel DiMartino, Jason Smith, Roger Braun, Hongsup Lee, among others.
+She has performed as the guest artist at numerous concerts at the Cincinnati “La Salle” music series, Northern Kentucky University, two Eastman Honors recitals, and Walnut High School.
+She has served as collaborative pianist at Eastman Community Music School and at Cincinnati Conservatory Preparatory Department and was a keyboardist at Chautauqua Music School Festival Orchestra.
+Sun has performed substantially with various dancers and with a wide variety of instruments including strings, woodwinds, brass, percussion, keyboard; with singers of classical voice and musical theatre include Eastman Chamber Singers choir.

-Sun has served as the Head of Graduate Teaching Assistants in the Secondary Piano Department at CCM where she won the Graduate Excellence in Teaching Award and the renowned Dorothy Payne Scholarship.
-She has also served as Co-President at the Music Teacher National Association (MTNA) CCM chapter and as the liaison between the Cincinnati Keyboard Club and CCM.
-Sun has taught applied lessons and group classes for the Secondary Piano Departments at CCM and Eastman School of Music for seven years in total.
-She has presented twice at the National Conference on Keyboard Pedagogy (NCKP) and the MTNA Collegiate Chapters Piano Pedagogy Symposium.
-She has won 3rd prize for the poster session at the OhioMTA conference and has been published in the MTNA E-Journal as an invited reporter at the National Group Piano and Piano Pedagogy Forum (GP3) where she has been invited as a returning reporter in August 2022.
+Dr. Sun has also served as Co-President at the Music Teacher National Association (MTNA) CCM chapter and as the liaison between the Cincinnati Keyboard Club and CCM for years.
+She has taught applied lessons and group classes for the Secondary Piano Departments at CCM and at Eastman School of Music for seven years in total.
+She has presented twice at the National Conference on Keyboard Pedagogy (NCKP) and at the MTNA Collegiate Chapters Piano Pedagogy Symposium.
+She has won 3rd prize for the poster session at the OhioMTA conference and has been published in the MTNA E-Journal as an invited reporter at the National Group Piano and Piano Pedagogy Forum (GP3).
+Sun has also studied Chinese instrument Koto and classical ballet for years.

 Newspapers Sun has been featured in:

-“Sun was the only Chinese won prize at the Washington International Piano Competition 2021” - Sing Tao Daily (Hong Kong/Los Angeles, 2021)
+“Sun was the only Chinese won prize at the Washington International Piano Competition 2021” - Sing Tao Daily (Los Angeles, CA, 2021)

-“CCM pianist won second prize at Performance Competition” - UC News (Cincinnati, U.S, 2021)
+“CCM pianist won second prize at Performance Competition” - UC News (Cincinnati, OH 2021)

-“Sun shared more than musical notes…she gave her heart and more…her playing reveals that passionate and imaginative spirit.” - The Chautauquan Daily (Chautauqua, U.S, 2012)
+“Sun shared more than musical notes…she gave her heart and more…her playing reveals that passionate and imaginative spirit.” - The Chautauquan Daily (Chautauqua, NY, 2012)